Generate Biomedicines

 Series D in 2008

-BG Medicine, Inc. is a life sciences company based in Waltham, Massachusetts, focused on the development and commercialization of diagnostic products aimed at guiding the treatment of patients with heart failure and related disorders.
-The company offers the BGM Galectin-3 Test, an in vitro diagnostic device that measures galectin-3 levels in serum or plasma, and the CardioSCORE Test, a multi-analyte blood test designed to assess the near-term risk of atherothrombotic cardiovascular events, such as heart attacks and strokes.
-BG Medicine has established partnerships with several prominent firms, including Abbott Laboratories, bioMérieux SA, Siemens Healthcare Diagnostics Inc., and Alere Inc., to develop automated versions of its tests and related assay kits.
-Founded in 2000, BG Medicine was previously known as Beyond Genomics, Inc. and rebranded in 2004.
+BG Medicine, Inc. is a life sciences company dedicated to the development and commercialization of diagnostic products aimed at assisting patients with heart failure and related disorders in the United States.
+The company offers the BGM Galectin-3 Test, an in vitro diagnostic device that quantifies galectin-3 levels in serum or plasma using an enzyme-linked immunosorbent assay on a microtiter plate platform.
+Additionally, BG Medicine provides the CardioSCORE Test, a multi-analyte biomarker-based blood test that evaluates the near-term risk of atherothrombotic cardiovascular events, including heart attacks and ischemic strokes.
+The company has established licensing and commercialization agreements with various healthcare organizations for automated versions of its galectin-3 test.
+Founded in 2000 and headquartered in Waltham, Massachusetts, BG Medicine was previously known as Beyond Genomics, Inc. before changing its name in 2004.

 Agios Pharmaceuticals